JLovr/Getting-and-Cleaning-Data-Class-Project/ReadMe.md

 ### Script - run_analysis.R - General thoughts
 1. Specific care was taken maximize clarity and ease debugging and testing throughout the script.
-2. Given the lack of useful descriptive information available regarding the measurements, it was decided that relying on the column names for filtering purposes was the best plan of attack.
+2. It was decided that relying on the column names for filtering purposes was the best plan of attack, given the available descriptive information.
-3. Column names for final output file for the measurements were constructed by:
+3. Column names for final output file for the measurements were constructed from the soure names in the features.txt by:
 	* Removing non-alphanumeric characters
 	* Capitalizing the first letter
-	* Pre pending Avg in front of the the modified feature name
+	* Prepending Avg in front of the the modified feature name
 	* it was felt that this would retain the maximum clarity and alignment with the original feature names while also being easily employed by all R column name indexing modes.
-4. Given the requirement to display only those measurements which represented either a mean or standard deviation, after do an examination of the feature names, we filtered on the following specific strings:
+4. Given the requirement to display only those measurements which represented either a mean or standard deviation, after performing an examination of the feature names, we filtered on unique feature number (__V1__) occurances of the following specific strings:
 	*  mean()
 	*  std()
 	*  meanFreq